davehakkens/fashion-academy/docs/upgrade/remake.md

 <img src="../assets/upgrade/upgrade_remake_lines.png"/>

 A popular way to remake is to combine 2 pieces of clothes.
 Changing the function of the garment by adding something to it also falls under Remake.
-Adding functionality can mean that you add something to the garment that has a function, like pockets, a pencil holder or a loop to hook your keys on like we did in the video.
+Adding functionality can mean that you add something to the garment that has a function, like pockets, a pencil holder or a loop to hook your keys on like we did in the video on jeans, but in [this video](https://www.youtube.com/watch?v=zu6sWPkqsOY) you can also see how it is done on a shirt

+You can also Remake a garment when a certain part of the garment doesn’t suit you anymore or when it doesn’t look representable anymore.
+In [this video] (https://www.youtube.com/watch?v=aSRSyE5lPDg) we show what we did with a sweaty yellow collar from a shirt.

+This you can of course also do when you have yellow armpits in a shirt.
+When that happens and you tried every kind of stain removal tip for sweat stains.
+It might be good to find an old shirt that you don't wear anyway and use the sleeves from.
+How to do that you can see in [this video](https://www.youtube.com/embed/wn-_-f7HVWY)

 # More videos on remaking
   <iframe width="800" height="400" src="https://www.youtube.com/embed/NfZYKUnn11U" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>